BigBoiTom/Stuff/README.md

-# Stuff
+School stuff like achievements

-sum school stuff
+idk